I Wanna Go: Background and artwork

 "I Wanna Go" was written and produced by Max Martin and Shellback, with additional writing by Savan Kotecha.
 The song was written in 2009 and registered on Broadcast Music Incorporated under the legal title "I I I Wanna Go O O".
 On February 22, 2011, Spears posted on her Twitter account a link to a 29-second clip of the song, while calling Martin "amazing".
 In an interview with Rolling Stone, Spears stated that the song's signature whistle gets her "every time [she] hears it", adding that Martin's melodies are "Incredible ...
 Who would have thought of that?
 There is nobody I feel more comfortable collaborating with in the studio."
 Kotecha told Digital Spy in May 2011 that the song was likely a contender for third single due to positive reaction.
 On May 11, 2011, a poll was launched on Britney.com in which fans could choose the third single of the album.
 Two days later, "I Wanna Go" was officially announced as the third single from Femme Fatale by Jive Records through a press release after winning the poll.
-The cover art was revealed on June 6, 2011, and featured Spears on set of the music video, wearing colored hair extensions and a top with a skeletal Mickey Mouse.
+The cover art was revealed on June 6, 2011, and featured Spears on set of the music video, wearing colored hair extensions and crop top with a skeletal Mickey Mouse by designer Mila Fargo.